Archer Aviation Inc. research snapshot

 ACHR AI Stock Analysis

-ACHR AI stock analysis reads Archer Aviation as a vertically integrated electric vertical takeoff and landing company building the Midnight aircraft for air taxi services, with additional defense and aviation software efforts.
-Q1 2026 revenue reached $1.6 million, but the core eVTOL business remains pre-commercial and dependent on FAA certification, manufacturing scale, infrastructure buildout, and passenger utilization.
-Archer held roughly $2 billion in cash after Q1 2026, providing runway but also requiring continued discipline.
-The latest close used here was $4.73 on July 10, 2026, and the roughly $3.59 billion market value prices substantial future execution.
+ACHR AI stock analysis reads Archer Aviation as a vertically integrated electric vertical takeoff and landing company building the Midnight aircraft for air taxi service, with expanding defense and aviation software efforts.
+Q1 2026 revenue reached $1.6 million, but the core eVTOL business remains pre-commercial and dependent on FAA certification, manufacturing scale, infrastructure, and passenger utilization.
+Archer reported about $2 billion in liquidity after Q1 2026, with later July reporting citing roughly $1.8 billion, providing runway but also requiring continued discipline.
+The latest close used here was $4.87 on August 3, 2026, and the roughly $3.52 billion market value prices substantial future execution.
 This page uses conditional scenarios for the ACHR AI stock forecast and is for informational use, not investment advice.

 Current price